Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-- Fat pads, which sit under the dog's eyes, are responsible for providing padding in a cushion-like manner and allowing free movement of the eyes.
-When these fat pads atrophy though, usually due to loss of fat, the eyes appear sunken in.
+- Atrophied Fat Pads: Fat pads, which sit under the dog's eyes, are responsible for providing padding in a cushion-like manner and allowing free movement of the eyes.
+When these fat pads atrophy, though, usually due to loss of fat, the eyes appear sunken in.

-- According to the Merck Veterinary Manual,the dog's eyes have a retractor muscle that when it spasms, it causes the eye to sink in.
+- Muscle Spasm: According to the Merck Veterinary Manual, the dog's eyes have a retractor muscle that, when it spasms, causes the eye to sink in.
 This can happen in certain local or systemic medical conditions we will see below.

-- Sunken eyes may also be seen when a group of nerves of the sympathetic trunk are damaged.
-These nerves branch off from the spinal cord in the dog's chest, and then climb upwards to the neck and face.
+- Sympathetic Trunk Damage: Sunken eyes may also be seen when a group of nerves of the sympathetic trunk are damaged.
+These nerves branch off from the spinal cord in the dog's chest and then climb upwards to the neck and face.
 The sunken eye is found on the same side of the damaged nerves.

-- Another reason could be the presence of a mass.
-While masses arising from the posterior part of the eye cause the eye to protrude, masses found in the front, anterior part of the eye, cause the affected eye to sink in, explain William C. Aaroe, a veterinarian and Juliet R. Gionfriddo, a veterinary ophthalmologist in an article for DVM360.
+- Masses: Another reason could be the presence of a mass.
+While masses arising from the posterior part of the eye cause the eye to protrude, masses found in the front, anterior part of the eye can cause the affected eye to sink in.
+This is explained by William C. Aaroe, a veterinarian, and Juliet R. Gionfriddo, a veterinary ophthalmologist, in an article for DVM360.

 The causes of sunken eyes in dogs are various, and when it comes to diagnostics, a lot can be deduced based on whether the sinking affects one eye or both.
 In the next paragraph, we'll see some causes of sinking eyes in dogs.

 Veterinarian Karen Becker Talks About Horner's Syndrome